EuclidProtocol/docs/docs/Architecture Overview/Automated-Market-Makers.md

  k = x * y
 $$

-CPMMs ensure that a pool cannot be drained of a certain asset unlike [Constant Sum Market Makers](https://members.delphidigital.io/learn/constant-sum-automated-market-maker-csamm).
+CPMMs ensure that a pool cannot be drained of a certain asset, unlike [Constant Sum Market Makers](https://members.delphidigital.io/learn/constant-sum-automated-market-maker-csamm).
 This leads to what is called execution slippage, which is the difference between the **actual price** (ratio of assets), and the price at which a trade is executed.

 #### Example